 Who Is It Best For?

-If you’re looking for an entry-level surfskate complete that’s more affordable than just about any other brand out there, this is a really solid board.
+If you’re looking for an entry-level surfskate complete that’s more affordable than just about any other brand out there, this is a solid option.

 You can definitely get away with something cheaper if you slap a Waterborne surf adapter on one of your current boards.
 Their conversion kits will run you about 75ish dollars, which really isn’t too bad considering it’s so well made.

 It’s definitely not a board to cruise around town on since the front truck is so aggressive.
 I’ve had a few of my friends try it out and they had a hard time balancing on it while pushing.

 If your weight isn’t centered directly in the middle of the board, you can easily tilt to the side and absolutely eat it.

 So, get the Penny High-Line SurfSkate if you want a solid entry-level surfskate and don’t mind that the deck length is on the shorter end.